Caerphilly: Bus

 Almost all services to Cardiff, Newport, Blackwood, Pontypridd, Ystrad Mynach and Bargoed are operated by Stagecoach.
 There are also many local services to Senghenydd, Bedwas, and Llanbradach.
-A community bus service called Connect2 is also operated by Caerphilly Council which serves Mornigton Meadows, Bryncenydd and Glenfeilds Estate.
+A community bus service called Connect2 is also operated by Caerphilly Council which serves Draethen, Blackwood, Nelson, Trapwell, Manmoel Bryncenydd and Glenfields Estate.

 Traditional buses

 Caerphilly Urban District Council (UDC) had its own fleet of buses, which began operating in 1920 although powers to operate them had been obtained by the UDC in 1917.
 In 1974, this fleet was amalgamated with those of Bedwas and Machen UDC and of Gelligaer UDC to create the bus fleet of Rhymney Valley District Council.
 The fleet persists today as a heritage operation.

 Metro

 The South Wales Metro is a system integrating heavy rail, light rail and bus services in South East Wales around the hub of Cardiff Central.
 The first phase was approved for development in October 2013.
 Work has begun and the Core Valley lines (including Rhymney line) are to be electrified.

 New trains will be introduced (British Rail Class 756), Increasing capacity, more frequent services and greener transport for the town and the local region.
 Caerphilly will also benefit from new greener buses which will also be integrated into the system.
 The Metro should be completed by late 2023 early 2024.